serrrios/Status-Overview-Panel/README.md

-# New Status Panel
+# Status Overview Panel

-New Status Panel is an ideological continuation of the Status Panel plugin, written on the current framework supported by Grafana.
+Status Overview Panel is an ideological continuation of the Status Panel plugin, written on the current framework supported by Grafana.
 The plugin's task is to display the worst status of any component based on various metrics or one of the metrics of that component.
 In this context, the component can be any server, application, IT system, or any other entity that you can think of, combining metrics into a single entity.
 The main feature of the plugin is the visual representation of the component's status changes.